SundeMarius/Sunde.FluentMonads/README.md

 ## Latest Release

-The latest release of the Monads library can be found on [GitHub Releases](https://github.com/SundeMarius/monads/releases).
+The latest release of the FluentMonads library can be found on [GitHub Releases](https://github.com/SundeMarius/monads/releases).

 ## License